darchives/RSStoAPI/README.md

 Heroku deployment is easy and free using the button below.
 It includes the app itself and a Redis server.

-You may get an internal server error for the first few minutes while Redis loads.
+The app will return an Internal Server Error for the first few minutes while Redis loads.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)